October 21st, 2019 Last Updated on: June 30th, 2022

 Many of the stories told about her by John Smith have been contested by her documented descendants.
 Many people have claimed to be her American Indian descendants, including First Lady Edith Wilson, Glenn Strange, Wayne Newton, and astronomer Percival Lowell.

-Despite the controversy surrounding her, Pocahontas is an essential part of any lesson on Native American women in history.
+Despite the controversy surrounding her tumultuous life, Pocahontas is an essential part of any history lesson on Native American women.

 Sacajawea was an indigenous Lemhi Shoshone woman, best known for helping the Lewis and Clark Expedition achieve the objectives of their chartered mission by discovering the Louisiana Territory.
 Like the other Native women on this list, her contributions speak for themselves.